How do teachers know they are suffering from burnout?

 As this is a time when the school academic year is coming to an end and hopefully teachers are taking this time to recharge before the start of the new school year in September 2019, I would like to give a round of applause for all of their hard work as they are nurturing and educating our future generation, whilst managing their own emotional health and life.

-If you are interested in scheduling a reflective practice consultation, you are able to book online.
+If you are interested in scheduling a FREE 15 minute supervision consultation, you are able to book online.

 I am a relational therapist and counsellor, whereby I specialise in helping people improve their personal identity, their relationship with themselves and others, and enable individuals to feel more confident in communicating their needs.

 I provide weekly counselling in London Bridge and Camberwell, alongside online counselling sessions.